wengchonglao0124/Concrete-Packing-Density-PPDM-Model/README.md

 This project is my individual project that is developed for my thesis project in my civil engineering degree.

-This project aims to develop a 2D dry binary packing model for spheres in order to study for the loosening, wedging and wall effects.
-Computational model for these experiments are developed and conducted to understand the effect that packing density of the binary particles is depended on the size and volume ratios of the particles in random packing.

 Pygame Packing Density Model (PPDM) is a 2D computational model with a binary mixture of the larger grains and smaller grains, it is a model for predicting the packing density in random particle packing.
 The PPDM implements the game engine called Pygame in Python programming language,